joe-crick/UpAndRunningWithCanJS/I_Introduction.md

 - Components,
 - Application State, and
 - Routing

-###Application State
-One of the things that sets CanJS apart from other frameworks is its use of an Application State.
-An Application State is an observable object that, as its name implies, contains the state of your application.
-Where other application frameworks model their applications with routes, controllers, &c., CanJS takes a more unified, semantic approach.
-It encapsulates the state of your application in an object.
-This is a pretty powerful approach to writing applications---freeing developers from many of the constraints of a DOM-centric paradigm to think more directly about the application itself.

 ###Models
 Models manage the data of an application.
 A model notifies the elements associated with it when its state has changed.
 In CanJS this is the can.Model object. can.Model handles all of your CRUD operations (Create, Read, Update, and Delete).
 They can also provide validation for your data, as well---serving as a single source for handling your data acquisition, and managing its integrity.